 So your Personal Allowance would reduce by £5,000.

 - You earn £123,700 or over

 In this case no personal allowance is available.

 What counts as income for the Personal Allowance?

 Income refers to not only earnings from employment, but also rent income, any dividends from shares you may own, your pension income and any interest you earn on savings (before the tax is taken off).
 But it's worth bearing in mind that from 6 April 2016 the Government introduced a Personal Savings Allowance and a Dividend Allowance.

 Your Personal Savings Allowance is a tax-free allowance from any income that you receive from savings or any interest that you earn on your savings.
 This is currently £1,000 for basic rate taxpayers and £500 for higher rate taxpayers.
 Additional rate taxpayers do not get any Personal Savings Allowance.

-The first £5,000 of any payments that you receive from dividends (which you would get if you own any shares in a company) are also tax free.
-After this amount, any income that you receive from dividends will be added to the rest of your taxable income and taxed at your marginal rate (as shown in the table above).
+The first £2,000 of any payments that you receive from dividends (which you would get if you own any shares in a company) are also tax free.
+You’ll pay tax on any dividends you receive over £2,000 at the following rates:

 Where can I find out more?